“It always seems impossible until it’s done.” – Nelson Mandela

 We believe that injustice is the heart of poverty and we’re looking for someone to join us in having a systemic impact on how we, as a society, ensure justice for all.

-- Embody our mission of universal access to civil legal aid and make sure that the needs of clients in our service area are met.
+- Embody our mission of universal access to civil legal aid and work with the Elder and Civil Litigation teams to make sure that the civil litigation, including probate, needs of our elderly and homeowner clients in our expanded service area are met.

 - Membership in good standing with the California State Bar.
 Applicants without active California bar membership will not be considered.
 However, those without a license are encouraged to apply to volunteer with us at opendoorlegal.org/volunteer.

-- Strong time management skills and the ability to organize time, manage diverse activities, and meet critical deadlines with minimal supervision.
+- Strong time management skills and the ability to organize case tasks, manage diverse activities, and meet critical deadlines with minimal supervision.

 - Must genuinely enjoy and be motivated by working with low-income clients and be able to work competently with clients impacted by trauma (emotional, mental, and physical).